 The fifth season of Prison Break sees Michael alive and having to break out of a prison in war-torn Yemen.
 The events in Yemen were actually filmed in three Moroccan cities that provide stunning Arab settings and oriental architecture.

 10. Medellín, Colombia: Narcos, 2015-present

 The second largest Colombian city became infamous for the major role it played as a cartel stronghold during Pablo Escobar’s reign as drug lord in the ’70s and ’80s, a time portrayed in the series Narcos.
-Medellín has however come a very long way since its days as a cocaine hub.
+Medellín has however come a very long way since its days as a cocaine hub and is in reality nothing like the TV show.
 The metropolis is nowadays one of Colombia’s economic powerhouses and was named world’s most innovative city by the Urban Land Institute in 2013.